Please note: This expert may not be available for every date of this program.

 Activity note: Hotel check-in from 3:00 p.m.

-Afternoon: Hotel check-in starts at 3:00 pm.
-Program check-in starts at 5:00 pm.
-After you have your room assignment, come over to the Road Scholar table in the lobby to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule, and other important information.
-If your arrival is delayed, please ask for your packet when you check in at the front desk.
+Afternoon: Hotel check-in starts at 3:00 PM.
+Program registration starts at 5:00 PM.
+After you have your room assignment, come over to the Road Scholar table in the lobby to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, and other important information.
+If your arrival is delayed, please ask for your packet when you check in.

 Evening: Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures including contact numbers for key staff, and answer any questions you may have.
+Our program was planned far in advance when game schedules were not available.
+The information will be posted on our website when released and included in preparatory materials sent following enrollment.
 Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Activity note: Getting on/off a motorcoach, walking at ballpark.
 Potentially cool weather for outside evening ball game.

-Breakfast: At the hotel, the breakfast buffet offers choices such as eggs, pancakes, French toast, waffles, breakfast potatoes, breakfast meats, fresh fruit, yogurt, cereal, oatmeal and grits, bakery selections, plus juice, milk, coffee.
+Breakfast: At the hotel, the breakfast buffet offers choices such as scrambled eggs, pancakes, omelettes, bacon/sausage, biscuits and gravy, fresh fruit, yogurt, cereals and breads, juice, milk, coffee.

 Morning: We’ll depart via motorcoach to explore the home of the Giants, AT&T Park, heralded as one of the finest sports stadiums in the world, and the first privately financed major league ballpark in more than 50 years.
 With a member of the ballpark staff, we’ll go behind-the-scenes to see things up close including the dugout, visitors' indoor batting cage, press box, and a luxury suite.

-Lunch: At AT&T Park, we’ll have boxed lunches with water.
+Lunch: At AT&T Park, we’ll have box lunches with water.

 Dinner: In a VIP box at the stadium, we’ll have vouchers for food and a beverage.

 Evening: Sit back and enjoy minor league baseball at its finest.
-From our seats in the VIP box, watch a fast-paced game between the San Jose Giants and the Visalia Rawhide.
+From our seats in the VIP box, watch a fast-paced game between the San Jose Giants and their opponent.